qterm/qterm/README.rst

 Credits
 -------
-Thanks to many users for their bug reports and suggestions.
+Kudos to our users for their bug reports and suggestions.